 Advances in training and aircraft design have made commercial aviation the safest mode of public transport.
 However, the goal is to make it even safer by further reducing the accident rate.

-The websites and conferences hosted by the four IPTC partner organisations will be used to report progress and further developments.
+The websites and conferences hosted by the IPTC partner organisations will be used to report progress and further developments.
 To view the IPTC Open Access website, please email email@example.com with your name, affiliation and contact details to request a username and password.